flame-code/FLAME/docs/potential.rst

 Potential
 ==================================

-The potential parameters are set in this block.
+The interatomic potential parameters are set in this block.
 Some parameters are used by all methods, while others apply only to specific interatomic potentials.